Note

 • tau – The factor by which to update the target policy network towards the current policy network.
 Can range between 0 and 1. e.g. updated_param = tau * current_param + (1 - tau) * target_param

 • target_network_update_freq – The frequency to update the target policy and tune the kl loss coefficients that are used during training.
-After setting this parameter, the algorithm waits for at least target_network_update_freq * minibatch_size * num_sgd_iter number of samples to be trained on by the learner group before updating the target networks and tuned the kl loss coefficients that are used during training.
+After setting this parameter, the algorithm waits for at least target_network_update_freq number of environment samples to be trained on before updating the target networks and tune the kl loss coefficients.
 NOTE: This parameter is only applicable when using the Learner API (enable_rl_module_and_learner=True).

 Returns: